yjzhang/cse571_project/docs/index.md

 ### Goals/schedule

-Midterm goals: We hope to have implemented a learning algorithm and have it working in simulation.
+Midterm goals: We hope to have implemented a learning algorithm and have it working in simulation for various scenarios.

+End goal: We have trained the robot so that it is capable of autonomously navigating through a hallway and pass through an open doorway without hitting obstacles.